Modern Slavery Statement

 Sustainability

-We have a Sustainability Committee who oversee the alignment of XPS group’s sustainable future with employee wellbeing and ensuring that XPS continues to be a great place to work.
-We continue to provide mental health training for our managers; we have 60 mental health allies who support colleagues.
+XPS Group has a Sustainability Committee who oversee the alignment of XPS Group’s sustainable future with employee wellbeing and ensuring that XPS Group continues to be a great place to work.
+We continue to provide mental health training for our managers; we have 40 mental health allies who support colleagues.
 Throughout the year we actively communicate with employees, to promote their wellbeing.
-In 2023, we launched a monthly XPS Wellbeing Hour, encouraging employees to take an hour out to explore wellbeing topics.
+We have a monthly XPS Group Wellbeing Hour, encouraging employees to take an hour out to explore wellbeing topics.

 Recruitment